 Ruth Ozeki is a novelist, filmmaker, and Zen Buddhist priest.
-She is the best-selling author of four novels: The Book of Form and Emptiness, shortlisted for the UK Women’s Prize for Fiction; My Year of Meats; All Over Creation; and A Tale for the Time Being, which won the LA Times Book Prize and was a finalist for the 2013 Booker Prize and the National Book Critics’ Circle Award.
+She is the best-selling author of four novels: The Book of Form and Emptiness, winner of the 2022 UK Women’s Prize for Fiction; My Year of Meats; All Over Creation; and A Tale for the Time Being, which won the LA Times Book Prize and was a finalist for the 2013 Booker Prize and the National Book Critics’ Circle Award.
 Her nonfiction work includes a memoir, The Face: A Time Code, and the documentary film, Halving the Bones.
 A longtime Buddhist practitioner, Ruth is affiliated with the Brooklyn Zen Center and the Everyday Zen Foundation.
 She is the Grace Jarcho Ross 1933 Professor of Humanities at Smith College.